 Until recently, NSAIDs did not have proper warning labels informing users of the risk of SJS.
 Now, however, the FDA has stated that the “black box” warning – the strongest label possible – must list the possible serious side effects that occur from taking an NSAID, including Stevens Johnson Syndrome.

-If you or a loved one suffers from Stevens Johnson Syndrome, contact the Law Offices of Michael A. DeMayo, L.L.P. ® today and schedule your free initial consultation.
+If you or a loved one suffers from Stevens Johnson Syndrome, contact DeMayo Law Offices, L.L.P. ® today and schedule your free initial consultation.
 Our dangerous drug lawyers will help you recover compensation for the losses you have endured from SJS.